Throughout history academia have honored those

 Tesla's experiment with the 3-phase induction motor is the

-inspiration behind these images.
+inspiration behind the images at top of page.
 In place

 of the steel ball rotating with-in the ring, the copper ring rotates around

-the effect a magnetic
+the steel ball to represent the effect a magnetic

 field, created by a 3-phase alternating current, would have.